Akachi Adimora-Ezeigbo: Professional experience

-Undergraduate Level: Supervised over 160 final year undergraduate projects at Unilag (B.A.
+Undergraduate Level: Supervised more than 160 final-year undergraduate projects at Unilag (B.A.
 (Hons.), 1986–2015).
-And, so far, 12 projects at Federal University Ndufu-Alike, Ikwo (2015-2022).
+And, so far, 12 projects at Federal University Ndufu-Alike, Ikwo (2015–2022).

-Postgraduate (Masters): Supervised over 100 M.A. dissertations between 1986 and 2015 at Unilag.
+Postgraduate (Masters): Supervised more than 100 M.A. dissertations between 1986 and 2015 at Unilag.

-Postgraduate (Ph.D.): Under my supervision twelve (12) candidates successfully completed their PhD and graduated between 2003 and 2018 at Unilag. currently supervising a doctoral (PhD) student at Alex Ekwueme Federal University Ndufu-Alike, Ebonyi State.
+Postgraduate (Ph.D.): Under her supervision 12 candidates successfully completed their PhD and graduated between 2003 and 2018 at Unilag. currently supervising a doctoral (PhD) student at Alex Ekwueme Federal University Ndufu-Alike, Ebonyi State.

-Postgraduate Diploma (PGD): Supervised 6 students in the Postgraduate Diploma programme at the University of Lagos Between 2012 and 2014.
+Postgraduate Diploma (PGD): Supervised six students in the Postgraduate Diploma programme at the University of Lagos Between 2012 and 2014.